a734402468-debug/CausalProbe-Supplementary/README.md

 This repository contains the supporting material for the manuscript:

-**LLM-Assisted Active Differential Diagnosis of Power-System Simulation Anomalies with Evidence-Grounded Verification**
+**Active Differential Diagnosis of Power-System Simulation Anomalies via LLM-Guided Targeted Testing**

 The repository is intended to support scientific transparency and reviewer inspection of the manuscript's experimental design, evidence semantics, fairness protocol, primary results, representative diagnostic trajectories, auxiliary ablation, and cross-backbone robustness evaluation.